wordofwarning/wordofwarning.org/current/2015-domestic/audiocaff/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Ria Hartley"
+artist: "Tin Can People"
-show: "My Brother's Father"
+show: "Audio Caff"
 artist_size: 1
 show_size: 3
-header_image: "header_hartley.jpg"
+header_image: "header_audiocaff.jpg"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values